Key Takeaways

 One additional fee to consider is the rate spread.
 Dave Bochichio, a certified educator in personal finance and founder of Clean Cut Finance, told Annuity.org, “A spread is a percentage of gains that the insurance company takes each year before distributing interest into the annuity’s account.”

-Simply put, the issuing company of your indexed or variable annuity will subtract a percentage of the interest rate earned by your product.
+Simply put, the issuing company of your fixed index or variable annuity will subtract a percentage of the interest rate earned by your product.

 A spread is only subtracted if the annuity earns interest and isn’t something you need to worry about if no interest is accrued due to poor market performance.

-Variable and indexed annuities are also subject to an investment expense ratio, a fee for managing the annuity’s investments.
+Variable and fixed index annuities are also subject to an investment expense ratio, a fee for managing the annuity’s investments.
 It can range from 0.6% to over 3% each year.

 Annuities with the Lowest Fees